Altair (rocket stage): Altair

 The X-248 was one of two third-stage designs used during Project Vanguard.
-Early launches used a stage developed by the Grand Central Rocket Company, but later launches used the X-248 which enabled the Vanguard to launch more massive payloads.
+Early launches used a stage developed by the Grand Central Rocket Company, but the last used the X-248 which enabled the Vanguard to launch more massive payload.

 The X-248 was used as the second stage of some early Thor flights.
 These vehicles were designated "Thor-Burner".

 Altairs were used as the third stage of early Delta rockets.

-The fourth stage of the Scout rocket also used the "Altair" stage.
+The fourth stage of the Scout-X rocket used the "Altair-1A" stage, powered by a X-248A engine.

 Altair 2

-The Altair 2 (X-258) Thiokol solid rocket engine first flew in 1963 and was the kick stage motor for Delta D, Scout A, Scout X-4, and Orbiting Vehicle satellites.
+The Altair 2 (X-258) Thiokol (Star 25, TE-M-184-3) solid rocket engine first flew in 1963 and was the kick stage motor for Delta D, Scout A, Scout X-4, and Atlas-D OV1 as part of the Orbiting Vehicle satellites.
 It was retired in 1973.

+Altair 3

+The Altair 3 (FW-4S) solid rocket engine first flew in 1968 and was used on the Atlas-E/F OV1 as part of the OV1 upper stage.
+It was also used as the second stage of the ASM-135 ASAT anti-satellite missile.
+It as proposed as the fourth stage for Advanced Scout.
+The FW-4S motor is similar to Thiokol Star 20 (TE-M-640), and both are designated by NASA as Altair IIIA.